fjvallarino/monomer/tasks.md

   - Check Container thing in hover adding columns (not targetValid = Nothing should be removed)

 - Pending
-  - Check 1px difference on right side of labels/buttons
   - Add testing
     - Delayed until this point to try to settle down interfaces
     - Validate stack assigns space correctly